Thomas Watson-Wentworth: Career

 Watson-Wentworth was returned unopposed as Whig Member of Parliament for Bossiney at a by-election on 21 March 1701.
 He was only returned as a stop-gap and at the general election later that year he sought a seat elsewhere but in the end decided not to stand.
 At the 1702 general election, he stood at Higham Ferrers but was defeated.
 However his opponent died within a year and Watson-Wentworth was returned unopposed for Higham Ferrers at a by-election on 22 November 1703.
 He acquired the electoral interest at Higham Ferrers and was returned unopposed at the general elections of 1705, 1708 and 1710.
-He made little impression in his first parliaments, but being a church supporter moved progressively towards the Tories culminating in opposing the impeachment of Dr Sacheverell and being considered a worthy patriot.
+He made little impression in his first parliaments, but being a church supporter moved progressively towards the Tories culminating in opposing the impeachment of Henry Sacheverell and being considered a worthy patriot.
 At the 1713 general election he was returned at Malton as well as Higham Ferrers and decided to sit for Malton.
 Now being considered whimsical or a Whig that voted with the Tories he supported the Whigs against the expulsion of Richard Steele and in other divisions.
 After the 1715 general election, when he and his son were elected in a contest at Malton, he was classified as a Whig, but voted against the government on almost every occasion.
 At the 1722 general election he was returned unopposed again for Higham Ferrers.